alexi.sh

 AI detectors flag text as machine-written using signals like perplexity and burstiness, trained classifiers, and watermarking.
 How they actually work, why their false-positive rates are high, and what they're really worth.

-"Was this written by AI?" is now a daily question for teachers, editors, recruiters and platform moderators β€” and a small industry of AI detectors promises a yes-or-no answer.
-This guide explains how those tools actually work under the hood, the signals they rely on, and the uncomfortable truth about how reliable they really are.
+"Was this written by AI?" is now a daily question for teachers, editors, recruiters and platform moderators.
+And a small industry of AI detectors promises a yes-or-no answer.
+This guide explains how those tools really work, the signals they rely on, and the hard truth about how reliable they really are.

 What an AI detector is trying to do

-An AI text detector estimates the probability that a passage was generated by a language model rather than written by a person.
+An AI text detector estimates the odds that a passage came from a language model rather than a person.
 Crucially, it doesn't understand the text or check whether it's true.
-It looks at surface statistics β€” the shape and predictability of the words β€” and outputs a likelihood.
-That distinction matters, because it's the root of every limitation that follows.
+It looks at surface statistics - the shape and predictability of the words - and outputs a likelihood.
+That gap matters.
+It's the root of every limit that follows.

 A fountain pen writing cursive text on lined paper